DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 To understand Docker and its power, the first concept to master is how Docker is a _"process that exposes a multi-layered file system as an fully isolated OS"_

 It is easy to see Docker as just a faster VM environment or a faster Vagrant (which is a way to programmatically create VMs).
-I've seen companies that having automated VM deployments to a sigificant extent (i.e. they become really good at automating the creation and deployment of multi-gigabyte VMs) completely dismissed Docker as just another IT fad.
+I've seen companies that having automated VM deployments to a significant extent (i.e. they become really good at automating the creation and deployment of multi-gigabyte VMs) completely dismissed Docker as just another IT fad.

 The problem is that Docker is much more than just a faster VM and by fast, I mean super-fast.
 Normal VMs boot in minutes, Docker can give you a fully working Ubuntu box with Node installed in sub second start time (just run `Docker run -it node bash` and when inside the Docker container run `node -e 'console.log(20+22)'`).